stepin/pitest-kotlin/Readme.md

 This project is based on github.com/pitest/pitest-kotlin but it's rewritten to be able to maintain it.

+There is sample project: http://github.com/stepin/pitest-kotlin-sample

 Feel free to post bug reports and PRs.

 ## Usage

-The plugin requires pitest 1.7.4.
+The plugin requires pitest 1.7.4 and Kotlin 1.7.0.
 Other versions are not tested.

 To activate the plugin it must be placed on the classpath of the pitest tool (**not** on the classpath of the project being mutated).